 SPE 517.
-Practicum
+Practicum 3-6 credits

 An on-site special education teaching experience working directly with students with special needs under the direction of a highly qualified special educator with shared supervision by the host teacher and Waynesburg University faculty.
 Student is required to complete a six (undergraduate) to maximum of eight (post-baccalaureate), consecutive week placement.